Matthew4335/MLProject/index.md

 | Bones Hyland | 69 | 10.1 | 2.8 | 2.7 | 0.3 | 0.6 | 40.3 |

 We can see that the voters had a difficult task when it came down to those last two spots!
 To see how close our model thought it was, we expanded each model until their predictions included all 10 correct members of the 2022 All-Rookie team.
 Each model had the entire team within their 13 most likely candidates.

+## Conclusion

+Accurately predicting the results of human voting is a difficult task.
+In the world of sports, where criticism of players occurs nightly, it is hard for a model to recognize every storyline in the back of a voter's mind.
+In the end, we were able to train several models that sufficiently predicted All-Rookie winners.
+We set out hoping to achieve 80% accuracy with our models' predictions, and that's exactly what we did.

+Some future work in this space could be the introduction of team data.
+One thing each of our models fail to capture are the non-statistic impacts each player has.
+For example, though Bones Hyland's season averages appear to be worse than Davion Mitchell's, Bones' impact in the second half of the season and playoffs likely led to his selection for the team.
+A model that could take team success into account could produce more accurate results, especially if that model was able to track year-to-year changes in team success.
+To use an example from these past two years: During the 2022-2023 season, the San Antonio Spurs were the worst team in basketball, having a league-worst Offensive and Defensive Rating.
+With the first pick in the NBA Draft that offseason, they selected Victor Wembanayama, who would develop into a superstar within his first year in the league.
+The Spurs climbed the rankings in both Offensive and Defensive Rating, and added 6 expected wins, despite Wembanyama being the only significant roster change.

+Our models may serve as another tool in the sports analytics field, providing a low-stakes estimate of what rookies are performing best any given season.